bang-olufsen/bang_olufsen-hacs/README.md

 ## Automations

-All device triggers can be received by listening to `bang_olufsen_event` event types.

-Additionally the "raw" WebSocket notifications received from the device are fired as events in Home Assistant.
+"raw" WebSocket notifications received from the device are fired as events in Home Assistant.
 These can be received by listening to `bang_olufsen_websocket_event` event types where `device_id` is used to differentiate devices.

 ### Physical buttons and sensors

-The "shortPress" of all the buttons, except for volume control, are available as device triggers.
+The "shortPress (Release)", "longPress (Timeout)", "longPress (Release)", "veryLongPress (Timeout)", "veryLongPress (Release)", of all the buttons are available Event entities.

-If the device has a proximity sensor, then a proximity sensor binary sensor will be available in Home Assistant.
+If the device has a proximity sensor, then a proximity event Entity will be available in Home Assistant.

 ### Beoremote One

-Device triggers for the [Beoremote One](https://www.bang-olufsen.com/en/dk/accessories/beoremote-one) are supported and will be available once the integration detects that it has been paired with the device.
+Event entities are available for each of the compatible keys on the [Beoremote One](https://www.bang-olufsen.com/en/dk/accessories/beoremote-one).
 To trigger these triggers, enter the "Control" or "Light" submenu, and press any of the compatible buttons.
-Each button press will send a "press" and a "release" event and therefore also a "press" and a "release" device trigger.
+Each button press will send a "press" and a "release" event.
+The functions in these submenus are also supported.

 The favourite buttons correspond to the physical favourite buttons on the device.

 ### Automation examples

-#### Using the Beoremote One to control lights
+#### Using the Beoremote One to control lights (OUTDATED)

 ```yaml
 description: Use the Beoremote One to control living room lights.